lingolin-xyz/lingolin-extension/terms-of-use.md

 For questions about these terms:

 - Website: https://www.lingolin.xyz
-- Support: [Insert support email]
+- Support: hellolingolin@gmail.com

 ## 13. Governing Law

-These terms are governed by [Insert Jurisdiction] law, without regard to its conflict of law principles.
+These terms are governed by Spain law, without regard to its conflict of law principles.

-Last updated: [Current Date]
+Last updated: March 3th, 2025